LDexter/DALL-CC/README.md

    2. Paste the API key into `template.env`, replacing the sample key
    3. Rename template.env to just .env
 3. Run `img [number] [magnitude](sm, md, lg)` and enjoy!

+All image links will be written to `out.txt`.